Custom Search

 Molality

-Molality is the number moles of solute dissolved in one kg (mass) of the solution.
+Molality is the number moles of solute divided by kilograms of solvent.

 Sponsored Links